-Many children are hypermobile, just without symptoms.
+Many children are hypermobile, without symptoms.
 There is not a definitive number for the incidence of hypermobility.
-One Canadian study suggests the prevalence of joint hypermobility in children is between 7-36% depending on what criteria and diagnosis has been applied (Scheper et al., 2013).
+One Canadian study suggests the prevalence of joint hypermobility in children is between 7-36%, depending on what criteria and diagnosis has been applied (1).